BhargavKadali39/login_page_in_svelte/README.md

 # login_page_in_svelte

-This repo was my one of my beginners project to show off as I didnt had many.
+This repo belongs to one of my beginner project,to show off my skill as I didnt had many project's based on svelte in general.

 Hope you like it ;-]